PatrickRWright/R_package_validation/README.md

 This can be achieved by starting a new GitHub Issue and then selecting one of the templates from **User requirement**, **Functional specification** or **Test specification**.

 The links between a related **user requirement**, **functional specification** and **tests** need to be specifically stated.
 This can be performed by using the hashtag symbol (#) in combination with the id of the Issue.

+## Test framework `testthat`
+Tests can be implemented by employing the [`testthat`](https://cloud.r-project.org/web/packages/testthat/index.html) framework and be independently verified using [Travis CI](https://travis-ci.com/) for Linux builds and [AppVeyor](https://ci.appveyor.com/) for Windows builds.
+The links to the successful external builds should be manually added to the top of the test file of the validation release [versioning](https://github.com/PatrickRWright/R_package_validation#versioning).

 ## Versioning